-A median recertification interval of 12 months or longer for SNAP is one of the five most effective policies that a state can implement to make sure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.
+Implementing a combination of low-burden state policies to increase SNAP participation among children with families, including a 12-month recertification period, simplified income reporting, and online services, is one of the most effective approaches to make sure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.

 Participation in the Supplemental Nutrition Assistance Program (SNAP) is associated with improved birth outcomes and reduced household food insecurity in households with children.
-States have flexibility to adjust eligibility requirements and SNAP administration, including the administrative burden associated with program participation.
+States have flexibility to adjust SNAP administration, including the administrative burden associated with program participation.
 Administrative burden refers to the barriers that increase the costs-time, money, and psychological distress-of applying for and maintaining enrollment in any public assistance program.